dovydasgulbinas/dovydasgulbinas.github.io/articles/2019-02-23-modifying-android-phone-to-run-without-a-battery.md

 For the soldered module I used simple breakout board.
-Fun fact Samsung battery pins are spaced in the good old INLINE manner meaning that the distance between the centers of adjacent pins is equal to `1"/10 = 2.54 mm`
+Fun fact Samsung battery pins are spaced in the good old INLINE manner meaning that the distance between the centers of adjacent pins is equal to `1"/10 = 2.54 mm`.

 ![module-wire](/data/img/sk-module-wire.jpg)